 \subsubsection{Grid and Random Search}

-Both grid search (GS) and random search (RS) are simple optimization methods and have also been applied to several NAS studies \cite{sharpdarts,active_grid_nas,nas_random,eval_nas_phase}.
-For instance, in MnasNet \cite{mnasnet}, the number of cells and blocks are predefined manually.
-To further automate the NAS process, Geifman et al. \cite{active_grid_nas} propose a modular architecture search space ($\mathcal{A}=\{A(B,i,j)|i\in\{1,2,...,N_{cells}\}, j\in\{1,2,...,N_{blocks}\} \}$) that is spanned by the grid defined by the two corners $A(B,1,1)$ and $A(B,N_{cells},N_{blocks})$, where $B$ is a searched block structure.
-Obviously, the bigger $N_{cells}\times N_{blocks}$ is set, the larger space is explored, but the more resources are also required.
+Both grid search (GS) and random search (RS) are simple optimization methods applied to several NAS studies \cite{sharpdarts,active_grid_nas,nas_random,eval_nas_phase}.
+For instance, Geifman et al. \cite{active_grid_nas} proposed a modular architecture search space ($\mathcal{A}=\{A(B,i,j)|i\in\{1,2,...,N_{cells}\}, j\in\{1,2,...,N_{blocks}\} \}$) that is spanned by the grid defined by the two corners $A(B,1,1)$ and $A(B,N_{cells},N_{blocks})$, where $B$ is a searched block structure.
+Evidently, a larger value $N_{cells}\times N_{blocks}$ leads to the exploration of a larger space, but requires more resources.

-In \cite{nas_random}, the authors conduct an effectiveness comparison between SOTA NAS methods and random search.
-The results show that random search is a competitive NAS baseline.
-Specifically, random search with early-stopping strategy performs as well as ENAS \cite{enas}, which is a reinforcement learning-based leading NAS method.
-Besides, the work by Yu et al. \cite{eval_nas_phase} also demonstrate that the SOTA NAS techniques are not significantly better than random search.
+The authors in \cite{nas_random} conducted an effectiveness comparison between SOTA NAS methods and RS.
+The results showed that RS is a competitive NAS baseline.
+Specifically, RS with an early-stopping strategy performs as well as ENAS \cite{enas}, which is an RL-based leading NAS method.
+Besides, Yu et al. \cite{eval_nas_phase} demonstrated that the SOTA NAS techniques are not significantly better than random search.